ruslanmv/watsonx-docker-container/README.md

-## Creating a Docker Container for IBM Watsonx.ai, Langchain, and Jupyter Notebook with Elyra Compatible with CUDA
+## Creating a Docker Container for IBM Watsonx.ai, Langchain, and Jupyter Notebook with CUDA

 ### Introduction